 Ruth Guggenheim discusses the identity of the servant in Isaiah 53 with Rabbi Michael Skobac.

-In this article I want to cover the views of the commentators from the time of Rashi on.
+In this article Moshe Shulman covers the views of the commentators from the time of Rashi on Isaiah 53.
 There have been literally dozens of commentaries written since his time, but very few are considered authoritative.
-For that reason I would like to explain how we should evaluate the works and how serious they are taken
+For that reason he would like to explain how we should evaluate the works and how serious they are taken